CALL FOR ABSTRACTS December 9 and 10, 2022

 Abstract Submission Instructions

-- All authors and co-authors presenting from accepted abstracts are expected to register for the HEEHD 2021 Conference before abstracts and/or camera-ready manuscript can be included in the proceedings.
+All authors and co-authors presenting from accepted abstracts are expected to register for the HEEHD 2022 Conference before abstracts and/or camera-ready manuscripts can be included in the proceedings.
 Attendance will be taken.

 Call for Abstract Contact